 CMI Level 5 in Management & Leadership (RQF)

-Designed for the more experienced manager, the Level 5 CMBD Management and Leadership programme consists of six one-day workshops or remote sessions.
+Designed for the more experienced manager, the Level 5 CMBD Management and Leadership programme consists of six one-day workshop sessions.
 Work-based assignments can also be completed to gain an optional CMI qualification if required.
 The qualification is also available via distance learning with personal tutor support.

 The purpose of the programme is to challenge the delegates to analyse their leadership style and to look at the culture and leadership style of their organisation.
 This is a rich area of study and we will look at the work of many of the contributors in this area.
 The learning style used on the programme is experiential and a number of challenging exercises and problems are used to provide opportunities for analysis and learning.
 Open courses also provide the opportunity for peer group interaction and this is a significant benefit.
-At the heart of the programme is the CMI Level 5 Qualification in Management & Leadership.
-This is an internationally recognised qualification with guided hours of learning leading to the completion of work-based assignments.
-The six workshops provide 36 guided learning hours, the remainder (depending on which option candidates are taking) coming from completing the assignments.
-Completion of the qualification is optional and requires registration of the candidate with the awarding body.
+At the heart of the programme is the CMI Level 5 syllabus in Management & Leadership.

 The benefits for the individuals taking part include: